Indie Game Development MA (Online)

-Throughout this course, you'll learn how to produce original and creatively distinguished games based on your own intellectual property.
+Throughout this game development course, you'll learn how to produce original and creatively distinguished games based on your own intellectual property.
 You'll gain the ability to critically reflect upon and evaluate working methods and find the most effective ways to collaborate on projects.
 You'll also gain key professional skills in pitching your ideas; communicating concepts and presenting artefacts visually with clarity and enthusiasm.

 Indie Game Development MA is comprised of five modules, four 30-credit modules and one 60-credit project (180 credits in total).
 The modules have been specifically designed to be studied in a non-linear order.
 You'll begin the course with Module 1 and end the course with your Final Major Project (MA only).
 The order in which you'll study modules 2-4 will depend on when you begin the course.
 All modules on the course are compulsory and must be passed in order to complete the award.

 You will need to complete four 30-credit modules and one 60-credit project (180 credits in total).
 All modules on the course are compulsory and must be passed in order to complete the award.